puzzle/ansible-training/content/en/docs/10/01/_index.en.md

 ### Task 5

 * Inspect the image of your new EE with `ansible-navigator`.
-* Check the included ansible version and verify that the colletion `containers.podman`is present.
+* Check the included ansible version and verify that the colletions `containers.podman` and `ansible.posix` are present.

 {{% details title="Solution Task 5" %}}
 ```bash